- UCAS course code

 3. Drop in Surgeries (extra help sessions for students on material they may be struggling with) - Clinic sessions just before exam.

-Coursework based on a 1 hour unseen test (30%)
+Coursework based on an unseen test (30%)

 - Informal advice and discussion during lectures and workshops